 The bulldozers haven’t come out yet, as far as we know, but the moment they do will mark a major environmental loss.

-This article appears in the May/June 2023 Issue.
+This article appeared in the 2023 May/June issue.